groupserver/gs.group.messages.post/README.rst

 Introduction
 ============

-This is the code for displaying posts that have been made to a group.
-It provides the ``groupserver.Post``content provider used to render a post.
+This product displays the posts that have been made to a GroupServer group.
+It provides the ``groupserver.Post`` content provider used to render a post, and various viewlet managers that provide space for sub-components.

 Resources
 =========